Wall Sill Plate Repair For Our Leaning Foundation

-Fixing A Broken Sill Plate
+Fixing A Broken Wall Sill Plate

 Pictured: The sill plate should be sitting directly on top of the concrete foundation.

-What is a Sill Plate?
+What is a Wall Sill Plate?

-I didn’t know what a sill plate was before we bought this house, so let me break it down for you.
+I didn’t know what a wall sill plate was before we bought this house, so let me break it down for you.

 It gets bolted into your foundation, and the floor joists and vertical wall framing get secured into the top of this board.